kiesraad/abacus/backend/README.md

 - `tracing-subscriber`: utilities for implementing and composing `tracing` subscribers.
 - `typst`: a new markup-based typesetting system that is powerful and easy to learn.
 - `typst-pdf`: a PDF exporter for Typst.
+- `utoipa`: library for documenting REST APIs using OpenAPI.
+- `utoipa-swagger-ui`: Swagger UI for the OpenAPI specification.

 Additionally, the following development dependencies are used: